GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 |---|---|---|

-The phone gate matters for tier 0 access; everything that matters for daily Filipino digital life sits at tier 1 or above and requires real PH identity verification.
+The phone gate matters for Basic access; everything that matters for daily Filipino digital life sits at Fully Verified and requires real Philippine identity verification.

 Comparison: GCash vs Philippines peers